 I mentioned in my Move Loot post that I was looking for a dresser to use as a TV stand instead of a traditional media center.
-After purchasing the dresser from Move Loot, I set to work making it over.
+After purchasing the dresser from Move Loot, I set to work making it over with Valspar chalk paint in Kid Gloves.
 Except, funny story, the piece in pictures looks a lot like it did to begin with but I promise the change is in the details.

 The piece was in decent shape, but had some nicks and scratches and was dirty.
 It was also a little creamier than I wanted in color.
 Also, the top was white and shiny, not like the rest of the piece.
 I knew I wanted to keep the piece on the lighter side because our living room can be pretty dark and I need something light on that wall to balance the darker club chairs (which is why I re-did our old TV stand in the first place).
 I decided to keep the hardware, which was brass, but gave it a spray paint update with my favorite Rust-Oleum brown hammered spray paint.

 - Paint: While I’ve used Annie Sloan in the past, for this one, I decided to use Valspar chalk paint in Kid Gloves.
 Really, the reason here was laziness – the only places that sell Annie Sloan are farther than I wanted to drive and Lowe’s is around the corner.
 So, Lowe’s won.